RocketJory/TicTacToe/README.md

 Page is hosted at: https://rocketjory.github.io/TicTacToe/

 ## TODO
-- Make starting player the last loser
-- Fix sticky hover issue on mobile
+- Fix sticky hover issue on mobile (not sure if fixed)
 - clean up code